ygneo/django-cms-boilerplate/README.md

         cp local_settings.py.tpl local_settings.py

-1. Use fab
+1. Optionaly, you can create fab_settings.py from fab_settings.py.tpl if you want to use fabric tasks (see section below).

+        cp fab_settings.py.tpl fab_settings.py

+  - Configure your project so you can use the fabric tasks:
+    - PROJECT_NAME: Used to generate the path to your project and your virtualenv.
+    - PROJECT_HOST: Host machine serving the site.
+    - PROJECT_USER: Regular user with write permissions on the project directory.
+    - PROJECT_DB_NAME: Obvious one. :-)
+    - SUDOER_USER: User that has sudo running permissions for reloading supervisor and nginx.

-1. Create yout configured database, and run manage commands to create tables and apply migrations
+1. Create your configured database, and run manage commands to create tables and apply migrations

         ./manage.py syncdb
         ./manage.py migrate